GrKite/Learning/C++/C++/19const.md

 # Const member functions

-- Cannot modify their objects
+- Cannot modify their objects, it is read-only

 ```c++
 int Date::set_day()